Stress, anxiety, uncertainty—all common psychological responses for those experiencing a disaster such as the wildfires on Maui.

 Remind employees of the mental health services they have available through their health insurance provider.
 Similarly, if your company offers an Employee Assistance Program (EAP), draw attention to it as an available resource.
 EAPs provide timely advice on tough topics, as well as referrals to online and local service providers.

-Additionally, there are various available community resources for mental health support and crisis counseling for those impacted by the Maui wildfires.
+Additionally, there are various available community resources for mental health support and crisis counseling for those impacted by a disaster.

 Local crisis counselors are available 24/7 via phone, text, or chat to connect you with resources for mental illness, substance use, suicide prevention, as well as services for children and adolescents.